samyakpadwekar/Java_backend/Spring boot/Readme.md

 -----

-### 4.What is Spring REST controller?how is it beneficial?
+### 4.What is Spring boot Rest Controller?how is it beneficial?
 - The @RestController annotation in Spring is used to declare a class as a RESTful controller.
 - It tells Spring that this class will handle incoming HTTP requests and send HTTP responses, typically in JSON or XML format.
 In simple terms, it makes your Java class act like a web service.
 ```